CommunicationAugust 11, 2024 · 6 min read

 What's Actually Happening

-When someone flatly denies something you know occurred, there are a few possibilities:
+When someone flatly denies something you know occurred, a few things might be going on:

 They're gaslighting you deliberately.
-The denial is a tactic — designed to make you doubt yourself, abandon your concern, and give up the ground you were trying to hold.
+The denial is a tactic.
+It's meant to make you doubt yourself, drop your concern, and give up the ground you were trying to hold.

 They have a genuinely different memory.
-People's memories of the same event differ, especially emotionally charged events.
-This is real cognitive science.
-It doesn't mean your memory is wrong — it means memory is reconstructive, and two people can reconstruct the same event differently.
+People's memories of the same event differ, especially when emotions run high.
+Memory is reconstructive.
+Two people can reconstruct the same event differently.
+That doesn't automatically mean yours is wrong.

 They're protecting themselves from accountability.
-Not a calculated manipulation, but a defensive response — if they can successfully deny the thing happened, they don't have to answer for it.
+Not always calculated manipulation, but a defensive move: if the thing didn't happen, they don't have to answer for it.

-In practice, the distinction matters less than you might think, because your response is largely the same regardless of the internal cause.
+In practice, the why often matters less than you think.
+Your response is largely the same either way.

 What Doesn't Work

 Arguing the memory.
 "Yes it did."
 "No it didn't."
 "Yes it did."
-This loop accomplishes nothing.
-You're both asserting competing memories and neither of you can prove the other wrong.
-It ends with you more frustrated and no closer to resolution.
+You're both asserting competing memories and neither can prove the other wrong.
+You end more frustrated and no closer to resolution.

 Trying to convince them.
-Providing more and more evidence, more detail, more corroboration — hoping that eventually they'll concede.
+More evidence, more detail, more corroboration, hoping they'll finally concede.
 If the denial is defensive or tactical, more evidence doesn't help.
-It just prolongs the exchange and pulls you further into JADE (Justifying, Arguing, Defending, Explaining).
+It prolongs the exchange and pulls you deeper into JADE (Justifying, Arguing, Defending, Explaining).

 Absorbing the doubt.
-The worst outcome: you accept their version, apologize for the misremembering you didn't do, and abandon the original concern.
-This is what the gaslighting is designed to produce.
+The worst outcome: you accept their version, apologize for misremembering you didn't do, and abandon the original concern.
+That's often exactly what the denial is designed to produce.

 What Works Instead